fredrikskatland/osint_comments/osint_comments/README.md

 # OSINT Comments Core

-The core component of the OSINT Comments project, providing functionality for analyzing and processing comments from various online sources.
+The core component of the OSINT Comments project, providing functionality for gathering, analyzing, and processing comments from various online sources.

 ## Features

+- Gathering comments using API clients
 - Comment analysis using NLP techniques
 - Storage of comments and articles in a database
 - Processing pipeline using Kafka
-- API client for interacting with external services
+- Integration with the E24 Crawler

 ## Architecture